ryankennedyio/albert-web/README.md

+ALBERT HACKATHON WORDPRESS WEBSITE

+Setup-

+Checkout the repo and do `vagrant up` to set up the repository & everything else.
+It should rewrite your hosts file.

+Our site is then available at `http://albert.dev`

 # Varying Vagrant Vagrants

 Varying Vagrant Vagrants is an open source [Vagrant](https://www.vagrantup.com) configuration focused on [WordPress](https://wordpress.org) development.
 VVV is [MIT Licensed](https://github.com/varying-vagrant-vagrants/vvv/blob/master/LICENSE).